gtriip/kyc-api-documentation/OCR/PassportRecognitionAPI.md

 ## List of Error Messages and Error Codes
 The following is a comprehensive list of potential error codes returned by the engine, along with their respective error messages and explanations:

+### Error Cases: Only Error Information
+ In the following cases, only error status and error messages would be returned.
 | Error Code | Error Message                                        | Remarks                                                    |
 |------------|-----------------------------------------------------|------------------------------------------------------------|
 | `001`        | API key is either missing or incorrect.            | Please check the provided API key.            |